ronanokane/StopLimitChain/README.md

 This will run a LIMIT buy for ZEC with trigger at 400 dollar.
 When trigger is hit 50 percent of your wallet USDC balance will purchase ETH and subsequently ZEC.

 Tip: Use USDT as default symbol.
-It is most widely available quote currency even when USDC and EUR has no listing.
-Just adjust step1 and step2 according to what is listed.
+It isn' t tradeable here in (Europe) but it still functions as most widespread ticker even if symbol unlisted for trading by region.
+Just adjust step1 and step1 accordingly.